abhi5794/iceberg-intro/readme.md

 docker-compose up dremio
 ```

+Make sure you login in to minio and then create a `warehouse` bucket or the setup will not work

 There are three folders in this repo mapped specifically to the spark/notebook container which are:

 - `datasets` use this for any sample datasets